AhsaanR-Dez/AI-vs-AI-Chess/README.md

 ## Using your CPU

 The whole thing runs on your machine.
 There is no server, so all the search work happens on your local CPU.

-By default it spreads the search across your cores using Web Workers.
-It detects how many cores you have and spawns that many workers.
-Each worker searches a different share of the opening moves (this is called root splitting) and the best result wins.
-The CPU threads slider lets you pick how many cores to use, and the search-speed readout (in thousands of nodes per second) goes up as you add threads, so you can see the cores working.

-The speedup is not perfectly linear, because alpha-beta search does not parallelize cleanly.
-But it does use the whole chip and search more in the same wall-clock time.

-If Web Workers are blocked (some sandboxed previews do this), it falls back to a single thread on the main thread and shows the thread count as `1*`.
-It still works, it just uses one core and may pause briefly during a long think.
-On GitHub Pages and when opened as a local file, you get the full multi-core behavior.
+The search-speed readout (in thousands of positions per second) shows how hard it is working.

+It runs on a single core.
+Spreading the search across multiple cores needs Web Workers, which work on GitHub Pages and as a local file but get blocked in some sandboxed preview windows.

+## Speed note

 The slider sets the scheduled rate.
 Low-skill games hit the full speed because a blundering engine picks a move instantly.
 Once skill is high, a single search takes longer, so the real rate caps around 12 to 20 moves per second no matter what the slider says.
 At very high speeds the slide animation can't keep up and pieces snap to their squares instead of gliding.